-Pakistan's Imran Khan sees projected lead after just 10-15 percent votes counted
+Four Pakistan TV channels put Imran Khan ahead in polls amid rigging complaints

 Such a delay could further imperil Pakistan’s economy, with a looming currency crisis expected to force the new government to turn to the IMF for Pakistan’s second bailout since 2013.
 PTI has not ruled out seeking succor from China, Islamabad’s closest ally.

-Sharif’s PML-N has sought to turn the vote into a referendum on Pakistan’s democracy, and has said it was campaigning to protect the “sanctity of the vote”, a reference to a history of political interference by the military.
+The PML-N has sought to turn the vote into a referendum on democracy, and has said it was campaigning to protect the “sanctity of the vote”, a reference to a history of political interference by the military.

-The Pakistan Peoples Party (PPP), which has been overtaken by Khan’s PTI as the main challenger to PML-N, has also alleged intimidation by spy agencies.
+The PPP, which has been overtaken by Khan’s PTI as the main challenger to PML-N, has also alleged intimidation by spy agencies.

-PML-N spokeswoman Maryam Aurangzeb said there had also been complaints about the vote counting.
+PML-N spokeswoman Maryam Aurangzeb also said there had been complaints about the vote counting.

 “We have serious reservations.
-Our political agents have been pushed out, and results are being withheld,” she told a press conference.
+Our political agents have been pushed out and results are being withheld,” she told a press conference.

-Sharif’s PML-N has been hoping its delivery of mega infrastructure projects, especially roads and power stations that helped hugely reduce electricity blackouts, would win over.

-“If we get the opportunity, we will change the destiny of Pakistan,” said Shehbaz Sharif, brother of Nawaz and the PML-N president, as he cast his vote in Lahore.
-“We will bring an end to unemployment, eradicate poverty and promote education”.

-PML-N’s campaign was reinvigorated by the return to Pakistan of Nawaz Sharif, 68, who was earlier this month convicted and sentenced in absentia to 10 years in prison over the purchase of upscale London apartments using offshore companies in the mid-1990s.
-He has denied any wrongdoing.
+PML-N’s campaign had been reinvigorated by the return to Pakistan of Nawaz Sharif, 68, who was earlier this month convicted and sentenced in absentia to 10 years in prison over the purchase of upscale London apartments using offshore companies in the mid-1990s.

-Wednesday’s voting was marred by a suicide bombing that killed 31 people near a polling station in Quetta, capital of the southwestern province of Baluchistan.
-Islamic State claimed responsibility for the attack.

-Earlier this month, a suicide bomber killed 149 people at an election rally in the town of Mastung in Baluchistan province.
-That attack was also claimed by Islamic State militants.
+Sharif has denied any wrongdoing and accused elements of the judiciary and military of conspiring to bring down his government.

 Additional reporting by Syed Raza Hassan in Karachi and Mubasher Bukhari in Lahore, and Drazen Jorgic and Idrees Ali in Islamabad.
 Writing by Kay Johnson; Editing by Alex Richardson and Nick Macfie